Parsa-Sedigh/go-calhoun-test/pamphlets/section-xx-swag.md

 Instead of format `host=x port=y ...` for psql conn, use `postgres://<user>:<pass>...`, because in the second one, people can just provide **one** env var vs a bunch.

+So **it's good to use a real DB in tests**.

+## 130 What about mocks
+When we're interacting with dbs in tests, it's more integration test not unit test.

+go-sqlmock is a lib that is essentially a driver for sql where it provides a mock for all of that.

+We need to test db as well because the mocks won't verify the query itself.

+We want integration tests anyway, if integration tests are enough, we're confident that the code won't break, so less need for unit tests.

+## 131 Test harnesses and helpers
+We can use fixtures or some sort of DB seeding for when we need some data to be in DB before every testcase.

+---

+One approach to clean the DB between testcases, is to run every testcase runs inside a tx, so it can rollback the entire tx after the testcase is run, so we can continue other testcases.
+This is faster than wiping the whole db or redo the whole thing.
+But the drawback is when we're running inside of a tx, sometimes things won't work exactly the same as they might in normal scenarios like inside your own tx instead of frameworks tx that is run per testcase.

+So using a tool for cleaning every testcase is probably overkill.

+Let's set up a test harness(our own mini testing framework).

+We're gonna set sth up that allows us to wipe the DB before every test and wipe it after every test just to make sure that everything is clear.

+## 132 Reviewing tests